 TYPO3 CMS relies on storing its data in a relational database management system (RDBMS).
 The Doctrine DBAL component is used to enable connecting to different database management systems.
-Most used is still MySQL / MariaDB, but thanks to Doctrine others like PostgreSQL and SQLServer are also an option.
+Most used is still MySQL / MariaDB, but thanks to Doctrine others like PostgreSQL and SQLite are also an option.

 The corresponding DBMS can be selected during installation.